polyphene/docs.holium.org/docs/reference/design.md

 type PipelineVertex_v0 {String:Link} representation map

 ## Pipeline edges are of type PipelineEdge_v0.
-## See the Pipeline structure for more details.
+## See the Pipeline_v0 structure for more details.
 type PipelineEdge_v0 struct {
   tailIndex 	int
   headIndex 	int